tipi-build/docs/0359-ccache-storage-service.md

 ```

 #### CMake
-If you have a CMake codebase [we advice to use the `cmake-re` wrapper](/documentation/0000-getting-started-cmake) which can further maximize cache HITs through automatic build hermeticity and containerization as it intercepts at the build system level instead of individual invocation only (those settings also being made in a smart fashion).
+If you have a CMake codebase [we advise to use `cmake-re`](/documentation/0000-getting-started-cmake) which can further maximize cache HITs through automatic build hermeticity and containerization as it manages caching at the build system level instead of individual invocation only.

-However if for some reasons you are not allowed to modify the `cmake` invocations and are just interested in plugging remote caching into `ccache` you can achieve it on any CMake Codebase as such :
+If you however want to leverage remote caching with `ccache` instead, here's is how you can wire up remote caching to `ccache`:

 ```bash
 # Wire ccache and RE-API Remote Caching
 export CCACHE_PREFIX=tipi-compiler-driver